Home Blog Page 32

 chimpanzees

 Kibale Forest National Park offers an outstanding environment for Primate trekking and bird watching.
-With an area of 560 square kilometers, Kibale is a habitat to notable 13 primate species, including the much localized red colobus and L’Hoest’s monkeys.
+The park is located in western Uganda south-east of Fort Portal city.
+Kibale forest National Park is located near the Ndali Kasenda crater area.
+The park is also near other national parks like; Queen Elizabeth National Park, With an area of 560 square kilometers, Kibale is a habitat to notable 13 primate species, including the much localized red colobus and L’Hoest’s monkeys.
 Kibale forest major attention-grabbing activity is the tracking of habituated chimpanzees (1,450 chimpanzees registered).
 Naturally, chimpanzees are very much interrelated to humans than to any other living creatures and they are admirable to watch as they fall out and engage in amusement in the rich vegetation.

 A column of trails sheltered by the forest provides much enjoyment to botanists and butterfly lovers, while bird watchers are in for satisfaction with 335 species recorded including the common Prirogrine’s ground thrush.